-- 2.6.
+2.6.
 Agricultural land and rural landscape dominate the Parish.
 It supports a wide variety of plant and animal life and habitats, including arable, woodland, hedgerows, grassland, as well as rivers and associated environments.
-Buildings within the Parish are also capable of providing a habitat to the wide variety of wildlife. - 2.7.
-Lower Beeding lies at the point where the High Weald of eastern Sussex merges into the Low Weald of the north-west part of the county.
+Buildings within the Parish are also capable of providing a habitat to the wide variety of wildlife.

+2.7.
+Lower Beeding lies at the point were Fig 3 Leonardslee Gardens

+The High Weald merges into the Low Weald of the north-west part of the county.